Filipondios/The-Mathall-Project/README.md

 At this version, Mathall can do opetations with matrix and resolution of equations.
 Here is the list of the exact opetations that you can do in Mathall 2.1.0:

-- Operations with matrix: Addition-Difference between two matrix, product of two matrix, determinant of any matrix, range of a 2x2 or  3x3 matrix.
+- Operations with matrix: Addition-Difference between two matrix, product of two matrix, determinant of any matrix, range of any matrix.
 - Equation solving: Second-Grade equations resolution.

 ## How to Run Mathall 2.1.0